 No one expects a divorce or a separation, so if things go unexpectedly and it does happen, things can sometimes become complicated.
 One thing that may become complicated is your joint mortgage.
-If things aren’t running smoothly, it may be time to approach a Mortgage Broker in Hull to get that specialist help that you need.
+If things aren’t running smoothly, it may be time to approach a Mortgage Broker in Hull to get that the Specialist Mortgage Advice in Hull that you need.

 As a Mortgage Broker in Hull, we deal with specialist cases every single day.
 Over our many years of working within the mortgage industry, we have provided our expert help and guidance to lots of customers who were going through a divorce or separation.
 When people come to us asking for advice on their mortgage regarding a divorce or separation, we always get asked the same three questions:

 1. How do I remove my ex-husband/wife from my mortgage?

 2. How do I remove my name from my ex-partner’s mortgage?

 3. Can I have 2 mortgages?

 Making changes to your mortgage, once you have made your mortgage commitments, can be tricky.
 Both of your names are on your mortgage and you can’t remove an ex-husbands/wife’s name just like that.

 This can become even more complicated if there are children involved.
 We find that in most situations the mum stays in the current household with the children whilst the dad moves out.
 However, regardless of gender, it can go either way really.
 There may come a time that whoever is “in situ” wants to take over the mortgage in their own right.
 You never know, maybe both parents may want to move home.